-Outotec delivers large tailored solutions to the customers all over the world.
-Some 90 percent of manufacturing is sourced from external suppliers.
+Outotec delivers large and complex solutions to the customers all over the world.
+Some 90% of our manufacturing is sourced from external suppliers.
 Our suppliers are typically mechanical workshops, component manufacturers and local construction and engineering companies.
 An increasing amount of sourcing takes place in the emerging markets, as many of Outotec's customer projects are located there.

 We build long-term and fair relations with our suppliers and want to be an attractive business partner.
 Key criteria for Outotec in supplier selection are technical suitability, quality, reliability, cost competitiveness and compliance with Outotec Supplier Policy.
 The policy covers among other things principles of ethical conduct, compliance of laws and regulations, environment, health and safety, labor relations (e.g. no child or forced labor), intellectual property, and improper benefits.

 We are continuously developing our own organization and optimizing our supply chain to reach top performance in our projects.

 Outotec operates three manufacturing workshops in Finland and assembly shops located in China, Brazil, the USA, and Canada, as well as spare parts and maintenance workshops in South Africa, Mozambique, and Qatar.